-Which types of stem cells are used to treat MS and how are they obtained?
+Which types of stem cells are used and how are they obtained?

-Before they are approved for use in treatment all umbilical cord-derived stem cells are screened for infectious diseases to International Blood Bank Standards.
+Before they are approved for use in clinical investigations, all umbilical cord-derived stem cells are screened for infectious diseases to International Blood Bank Standards.

 Only about 1 in 10 donated umbilical cords pass our rigorous screening process.

 What are the advantages of allogeneic human umbilical cord tissue (HUCT)-derived mesenchymal stem cells?